jlamsens/opensysadmins/docs/howtos/fabrieksinstellingen-herstellen-cisco2960/index.md

 please set an enable secret using the following CLI in configuration mode- enable secret 0 <cleartext password>
 ----------------------------------
-Would you like to enter the initial configuration dialog? [yes/no]:     -----> antwoord "nee" Switch>enable
+Would you like to enter the initial configuration dialog? [yes/no]:     -----> antwoord "no" Switch>enable
 Switch#
 ```